skokenes/RxQ/docs/basics/connecting.md

 # Connecting
 In order to work with QAE, we need to establish a session with the Engine.
 This session is created by connecting to an Engine over a WebSocket.

 RxQ provides a function called `connectSession` that will establish the session with the Engine.
-It returns an Observable that will return the Global Handle for the new session after it has been successfully established.
+It returns a Session object that contains an Observable for the Global Handle, a `close` function for closing the session imperatively, and an Observable of notifications from the engine and RxQ (useful for debugging):

+Session Object Properties
+* **global$** - *(Observable)* An Observable for the Global Handle of the session
+* **close** - *(Function)* A function that closes the WebSocket, ending the session
+* **notifications$** - *(Observable) An Observable of notifications from the engine and RxQ

 ## Setup
 The `connectSession` function takes in a configuration object that determines the session that is created.
 It can read the following properties: